 Because the Schengen visa only allows you 90 days out of every 180, it is common for long-term Europe backpackers to spend time outside of the Schengen zone enjoying the relatively lax visa rules (and the cheaper prices).

-16. Adventure enthusiasts will have their adrenaline soaring in the Balkans
+16. Adventure enthusiasts will have their adrenaline soaring when visiting the Balkans

-The Balkans are perfect for adrenaline junkies.
+A Balkans trip is perfect for adrenaline junkies.
 Whether it’s hiking the highest mountain in the Balkans peninsula – Bulgaria’s Musala Peak – at nearly 3,000 meters, rafting through the deepest canyon in Europe in Montenegro, bungee jumping off the Tara Bridge, or paragliding over Bosnia, the Balkans are a haven for lovers of nature and the adventure that comes with them.

 17. The Balkans are a winter wonderland, with tons of skiing and snowboarding opportunities